 Whilst ‘Income Protection Insurance’ may sound simple, i.e. a policy that pays out when you can’t work due to illness or injury; it is remarkably complex in its offer.
 What you’ll receive in time of need all depends on certain option choices and the cover’s restrictions.
 For example; what you would like the claim term to be; whether you would like any additional benefits; or the amount of cover you need.

 All of these differentiation factors require careful consideration when taking out Income Protection, primarily because they will affect the policy cost and the amount and duration of monthly pay-outs.
 One of the more complex questions that we get frequently asked is: does my income protection increase with inflation?
 When looking at the different types of income protection insurance, index linked income protection is one of the options available.
-This article aims to look specifically at this a little more detail.
+This article aims to look specifically at this in a little more detail.

 Should I get Indexed Linked Income Protection?